-Andrea Bocelli is known as one of the greatest voices on Earth.
-I think Celine Dion said it best "if God had a voice he would sound like Andrea."
-He has sung with Celine, Christina Aguilera, Mary J Blige and many more amazingly talented singers.
-Andrea has sung for Royalty, Presidents and celebrities... and preformed in some of the best venues in the world.
+Andrea Bocelli is widely regarded as one of the greatest vocalists in the world, and as Celine Dion once put it, "if God had a voice he would sound like Andrea."
+His collaborations include celebrated singers like Celine, Christina Aguilera, and Mary J Blige.
+Andrea has performed for royalty, presidents, and celebrities, and has graced some of the world's most prestigious venues.

 GABRIELLE REILLY: Mr. Bocelli, when I researched your life story for this interview many areas of your life made me both sob and yet feel joyful... simultaneously.
 This is also how I feel when I hear you sing.
 I blink away my tears at the magnificence of your voice.
 At your gift of being able to share such immense joy and emotion with mankind.
 Do you feel how you sing all the time, or is the intensity of emotion something you mainly harness when you sing?

 ANDREA BOCELLI: The nature of music is mysterious and it can call forth strong emotions.
 It moves along channels which reach straight into the most intimate parts of our psyche without being processed by prejudices or conditioning of any sort.
 This particular condition lends music special properties which I myself, in a certain way, without going as far as to implicate the supernatural, do not hesitate in defining as a mystical experience.

 GABRIELLE REILLY: Do you feel your musical voice is richer as a result of your blindness?

 ANDREA BOCELLI: It is not the absence of defects which determines the success of a great singer but the presence of great talents which are nothing else if not gifts from heaven above.

 GABRIELLE REILLY: Amidst all of your fame and great fortune you have remained so humble, kind, generous and charitable.
 Before you even sing, your beautiful persona shines.
 What keeps you so sweetly grounded?